Greenland

 Venice, Italy

-The city is virtually the same as it was six hundred years ago, which adds to its fascinating character.
-Venice has decayed since its heyday and is heavily touristed (there are 56,000 residents and 20 million tourists per year).
+The city remains virtually unchanged from six hundred years ago, adding to its fascinating character.
+Although Venice has decayed somewhat since its heyday, it experiences heavy tourism (with 56,000 residents and 20 million visitors annually).

 Cortina d'Ampezzo, Italy

-Cortina d'Ampezzo, commonly referred to as Cortina, is a town and commune in the heart of the southern (Dolomitic) Alps in the Veneto region of Northern Italy.
-Situated on the Boite river, in an alpine valley, it is a winter sport resort known for its skiing trails, scenery, accommodation, shops and après-ski scene, and for its jet set and aristocratic European crowd.
+Cortina d'Ampezzo, commonly referred to as Cortina, is a town and commune in the heart of the southern Dolomites in the Veneto region of Northern Italy.
+Situated on the Boite river in an alpine valley, it is a winter sports resort known for its skiing trails, scenery, accommodations, shops, après-ski scene, and its jet-set and aristocratic European clientele.

 Pocol, Italy

-Pocol is a village and ski resort in the Veneto region of northeast Italy.
-The village is a località of the comune of Cortina d'Ampezzo, in the province of Belluno.
+Pocol is a village and ski resort in the Veneto region of Northeast Italy.
+The village is a località (hamlet or locality) of the comune of Cortina d'Ampezzo, within the province of Belluno.

 Carbonin, Italy